devaultcrypto/DeVaultID-Specification/README.md

 Key Hash | 0x01 | Key Hash (20) | [Address reuse](https://en.bitcoin.it/wiki/Address_reuse) undermines the security and privacy of the users.
 Script Hash | 0x02 | Script Hash (20) | [Address reuse](https://en.bitcoin.it/wiki/Address_reuse) undermines the security and privacy of the users.
 Payment Code | 0x03 | Payment Code (80) | Published payment codes [might undermine the privacy](https://github.com/bitcoin/bips/wiki/Comments:BIP-0047) of the users.

-## Account Naming Restrictions

-While the protocol does not enforce any naming restrictions other than length, there are some considerations for implementors.
-For example, non-spoken bytes such as tabs, spaces, carriage return, null for string termination or characters that can be used in database injection attacks might be best to disallow.

-It is ultimately up to the application to determine what rules to apply given the langage and user base.

 # References